cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Prescalar
 ^^^^^^^^^
-- The PRESC bitfield in the REG_TIM0_CFG register is parsed to Prescaler by Timer controller.
+- The PRESC bitfield in the REG_TIM0_CFG register is parsed to Prescaler.
+- The Event signal generated in the previous input stage is scaled based on the PRESC value.
-- Prescaler module maintains a counter whose initial value is 0.
-At every positive edge of the clock, counter gets incremented by 1 when event input signal is 1 and Timer is active.
+- Prescaler module maintains a internal counter whose initial value is 0.
+At every positive edge of the clock, counter gets incremented by '1' when event input signal is '1' and Timer is active.
-- When the counter value matches with the PRESC bitfield output event is set to '1' and the counter is updated to '0'.
+- When the internal counter value matches with the PRESC bitfield output event is set to '1' and the counter is updated to '0'.
 The above process continues and output events are generated.
 - Whenever the lock synced events generated is equal to PRESC value then one output event is generated at positive edge of the clock(the frequency is scaled according to the PRESC register value).
 - Both the counter and output event is set to 0.
 When either the hard reset is triggered or when Timer controller parses the RESET bitfield which is set to '1'.

 Updown counter
 ^^^^^^^^^^^^^^
-- For every event the counter is incremented starting from the start value(TH_LO register) .Based on the register UPDOWNCLK representing the sawtooth mode,it is decided whether the counter should reset after reaching end of the counting range (TH_HI) or it should reverse the direction and go counting down to start value(TH_LO) after which it resets to the default values of start,stop,direction,etc .

-- At every input event in sync with the clock an **output event** is generated and also the counter is incremented .Whenever the counter reaches the end of a counting range an event is generated representing the end of the counter and reset happens.The output port representing the counter is updated at every clock positive edge.
+- The output event generated from prescaler sub module is provided as the input for the updown counter and it is processed further.
+- The active, controller reset and update signals are provided by the Timer controller.
+- Updown counter maintains a counter and direction(0- up and 1- down).
+- During the initialization, counter value is set to COUNT_START and direction to 0 and any new values of SAWTOOTH, COUNT_START and COUNT_END bitfield can be provided by FW.
+- At every positive edge of the clock, if output event generated from prescaler is '1' and active sigmal is '1' then the following operation is performed.

+  - if the SAWTOOTH bitfield is '1':

-- Here, the counter value,event representing the end of the timer,the **output event**  are generated.
+    - The counter is increemented till it reaches the value of COUNT_END, then an end event is generated.

+    - The counter is resetted back to value of COUNT_START bitfield and this process is repeated to generate multiple end events.

+  - if the SAWTOOTH bitfield is '0':

+    - The counter is increemented till it reaches the value of COUNT_END.

+    - Then the counter is decreemented till it reaches the value of COUNT_START. (counter goes in a sawtooth fashion)

+    - Now, an end event is generated. this process is repeated to generate multiple end events.

+- Re-Initialization of the Updown counter can be done in the following scenraios.

+  - Change in update signal:

+    - When the controller is inactive. if the update signal is '1' and active signal is '0'.

+    - When an end event is generated and if the update signal is '1'.

+    - if update signal is '1' and above two conditions are not met. upcounter counter is initialized for the next end event generation irrespective of update signal value at that instance of time.

+  - Change in reset signal:

+    - When the controller reset signal is '1'.

+- At every positive edge of the clock, if the active siganl is '1' then output event is driven by the value of output event generated from prescaler.
+- At every positive edge of the clock, The counter value is updated in the REG_TIM0_COUNTER.
+- If the hard reset is '0', then the all the register and internal meta data is set to the reset values.

 Comparator
 ^^^^^^^^^^
-- At every positive edge of the clock,When the timer is started the first time or explicitly updated through the update command register named UPDATE, the module is updated then, the register values TH and MODE of the register are read in which TH value is the comparator threshold value and MODE is the operation that should be done when counter of the up down counter reaches the comparator threshold value.
+- The counter value, end event and the output event generated in the updown counter are provided as input to the comparator.
+- The active, controller reset and update signals are provided by the Timer controller.
+- COMP_THRESHOLD and COMP_OP can only be updated and used by the comparator. when the update signal is '1'.

-- At every positive edge of the clock when the event coming out of the up down counter is high ,based on the register MODE value ,output is generated accordingly.

-- There are two events that can happen in the comparator,
+- At every positive edge of the clock, when the output event coming out of the up down counter is '1' and active sigan is '1'.
+Compartor checks for the two events that can happen,

-  ○ When
-  timer counter value reaches the comparator offset **(match event)**
+  - **(match event)** is set to '1' when timer counter value reaches the comparator offset

+  - **(event_2)** set to '1' in the following two scenarios:

-  ○ When the UPDOWNSEL register is high and the timer reaches its end or when UPDOWNSEL is low and the timer counter value reaches the comparator threshold offset. **(event_2)**
+    - When the SAWTOOTH register is '1' and end event is '1'.

+    - When SAWTOOTH is low and the timer counter value reaches the COMP_THRESHOLD.

-- define OP_SET 3'b000
-- define OP_TOGRST 3'b001
-- define OP_SETRST 3'b010
-- define OP_TOG 3'b011
-- define OP_RST 3'b100
-- define OP_TOGSET 3'b101
-- define OP_RSTSET 3'b110
+- Then, based on the match_event, event_2 and COMP_OP value, PWM output event is generated accordingly.

-- If MODE value is 3'b000 (OP_SET)
+- If COMP_OP value is 3'b000 (OP_SET)

   - Then the output event is high when there is a match otherwise remains the same.

-- If MODE value is OP_TOGRST
+- If COMP_OP value is 3'b001 (OP_TOGRST)

-   ○ Then if sawtooth mode is on ,then if a match happens then the output event is toggled else if event_2 happens then output event is low.
+  - Then if sawtooth mode is on ,then if a match happens then the output event is toggled else if event_2 happens then output event is low.

-   ○ If sawtooth mode is off,then if match event happens and event_2 doesn't happen then output event is toggle and event_2 is made high ,else if match event happens and event_2 also happens then output event is made low and event_2 is also made low.
+  - If sawtooth mode is off,then if match event happens and event_2 doesn't happen then output event is toggle and event_2 is made high ,else if match event happens and event_2 also happens then output event is made low and event_2 is also made low.

-- If MODE value is OP_SETRST
+- If COMP_OP value is 3'b010 (OP_SETRST)

-   ○ Then if sawtooth mode is on ,then if a match happens then the output event is high else if event_2 happens then output event is low.
+  - Then if sawtooth mode is on ,then if a match happens then the output event is high else if event_2 happens then output event is low.

-   ○ If sawtooth mode is off,then if match event happens and event_2 doesn't happen then output event is made high and event_2 is made high.,else if match event happens and event_2 also happens then output event is made low and event_2 is also made low.
+  - If sawtooth mode is off,then if match event happens and event_2 doesn't happen then output event is made high and event_2 is made high.,else if match event happens and event_2 also happens then output event is made low and event_2 is also made low.

-- If MODE value is OP_TOG
+- If COMP_OP value is 3'b011 (OP_TOG)

-   ○ Then the output event is toggled when the match event occurs else remains the same.
+  - Then the output event is toggled when the match event occurs else remains the same.

-- If MODE value is OP_RST
+- If COMP_OP value is 3'b100 (OP_RST)

-   ○ Then the output event is made low when the match event occurs else remains the same.
+  - Then the output event is made low when the match event occurs else remains the same.

-- If MODE value is OP_TOGSET
+- If COMP_OP value is 3'b101 (OP_TOGSET)

-   ○ Then if sawtooth mode is on ,then if a match happens then the output event is toggled else if event_2 happens then output event is high.
+  - Then if sawtooth mode is on ,then if a match happens then the output event is toggled else if event_2 happens then output event is high.

-   ○ If sawtooth mode is off,then if match event happens and event_2 doesn't happen then output event is toggle and event_2 is made high ,else if match event happens and event_2 also happens then output event is made high and event_2 is also made low.
+  - If sawtooth mode is off,then if match event happens and event_2 doesn't happen then output event is toggle and event_2 is made high ,else if match event happens and event_2 also happens then output event is made high and event_2 is also made low.

-- If MODE value is OP_RSTSET
+- If COMP_OP value is 3'b110 (OP_RSTSET)

-    ○ Then if sawtooth mode is on ,then if a match happens then the output event is low else if event_2 happens then output event is high.
+  - Then if sawtooth mode is on ,then if a match happens then the output event is low else if event_2 happens then output event is high.

-    ○ If sawtooth mode is off,then if match event happens and event_2 doesn't happen then output event is made low and event_2 is made high.,else if match event happens and event_2 also happens then the output event is made high and event_2 is also made low.
+  - If sawtooth mode is off,then if match event happens and event_2 doesn't happen then output event is made low and event_2 is made high.,else if match event happens and event_2 also happens then the output event is made high and event_2 is also made low.

 - By default the output event remains the same (state remains same until further change in input) and event_2 is kept low.
+- The output event is set to 0.
+When either the hard reset is triggered or controlelr reset is '1'.

 APB ADVANCED CSRs
 -----------------